zhuangxm/clj-rpc/README.md

  ;=============server code ===============

  ;;this is a function we want to export,
- ;;but we want the sepcific user can invoke this function.
+ ;;but we want the specific user can invoke this function.
  (defn user-info
     [username])